discourse/discourse-subscriptions/README.md

 Visit `/admin/plugins` and configure.

+## Customisations

+Visit `/admin/customize/site_texts` and search for 'discourse_donations'.
+You'll find a few entries you can customise for your site.

 ## Testing

 * To run the rails specs, install the plugin and run `bundle exec rake plugin:spec[discourse-donations]` in the discourse root directory.